7 Hand Dishwashing Tips for Conserving Water and Saving Money

 - An alternate way is to run a little water into your washing container, then place that into the microwave for a few minutes to heat. (don't do this with a metal container, of course)

-Don't Fill the Sink with Water When You Start
+Tip #2: Don't Fill the Sink With Water

-Start with a Small Bowl or Basin and a Bit of Detergent
+Tip #3: Start With a Small Bowl or Basin and a Bit of Detergent

 Start with the small items as the bowl begins to fill.
 I get about an inch of water, turn off the water, wash a few small things, then turn the water back on to rinse them.
 Doing that will gradually fill the bowl.
 I do this off and on again pattern numerous times.